 Toxoplasmosis also affects people who have weakened immune systems.

 The infection may also be passed from an infected mother to her baby through the placenta.
-See: Congenital toxoplasmosis
+This results in congenital toxoplasmosis.

 There may be no symptoms.
-Symptoms usually occur about 1 to 2 weeks after you come in contact with the parasite.
+If there are symptoms, they usually occur about 1 to 2 weeks after contact with the parasite.
 The disease can affect the brain, lung, heart, eyes, or liver.

-Symptoms in people with a weakened immune system:
+Symptoms in people with a weakened immune system can include:

 The doctor or nurse will perform a physical exam.
 Tests that may be done include:

 Persons without symptoms usually do not need treatment.